iHansy/responsive-portfolio/responsivenotes.md

 [x] Mobile hamburger drawer
 [x] Add resume

-[] Create divider in between each section
+[] Create divider in between each section with styling

 [] Learn single page application, how to link to page sections ect [] Learn about a contact me form, use "email.js"?